 A splint can provide temporary support for your thumb and wrist, limiting movement so your joints can rest.
 The added support may ease pain for a while.
 It can also help with training your joints back into the correct position.
 You can wear a splint whenever you feel the need throughout the day, or even while you sleep.
 Check with your doctor or physical therapist to make sure you’re using the splint correctly.

 If nothing else works, there are some surgical procedures that may help.
 A surgeon can fuse the bones of your joint together.
 This will decrease pain, but leaves you without flexibility.
 The bones can be cut and repositioned, or one of the bones in your thumb joint (trapezium) can be removed.
-A surgeon can also remove most of the joint, replacing it with graft from other tendons.
+A surgeon can also remove most of the joint, replacing it with a graft from other tendons.
 Surgery can be accomplished on an outpatient basis, but it takes time to regain strength and range of motion.
-If it gets to this stage, be sure to discuss these options carefully with your doctor.
+If it gets to this stage, be sure to discuss the options carefully with your doctor.